ggill24/HorribleSubsTorrentDownloader-master/README.md

 4. Rerun the program and a firewall prompt will appear asking for permission for PhantomJS

-5. You must allow it for it to work..
+5. You must allow it for it to work

 I suggest tracking an anime from episode 2 onwards as horriblesubs sometimes creates multiple names for episode 1 ex: 1v1 1v2 which this program cant distinguish as of yet.